befranz/hshelp/README.md

 hsd node is accessable via ```hsd-cli```, ```hsw-cli``` and API.
 Full documentation: https://hsd-dev.org/api-docs/

+### hsd Update

+If you run the script while hsd is already installed it will try to update to the latest release.

 ### Generate Map and detailed Node Report
 This command generates a link to a report provided by ipinfo.io of all inbound connections of other nodes (Bob Wallet Desktop, Fingertip, basically other full and spv nodes).